ASSERT-KTH/flacoco/README.md

 ## Installation

-flacoco is currently only available as a SNAPSHOT.
+flacoco is currently available through Maven Central and as a SNAPSHOT

-You can use it by installing locally yourself, or by adding flacoco as a maven dependency:
+You can use it by installing locally yourself (if you do so, the install version will be `1.0.4-SNAPSHOT`), or by adding flacoco as a maven dependency:
 ```bash
 $ mvn install -DskipTests
 ```